 What I offer is space you might not give yourself.
 Time that’s for you to pause and have a more honest kind of conversation with someone outside your everyday life.
 A place to hear yourself more clearly and notice what might need a little care or attention beneath the noise.
 Sometimes saying things out loud with someone else can shift things in ways you didn’t expect.

 I’m here if you’re curious about what it might feel like to speak more freely, to say what’s really there without needing to filter or perform.
-To connect back in with you and feel a little more settled in who you are.
+To connect back in with yourself and feel a little more settled in who you are.
 That curiosity, on its own, is enough.

 HOW I WORK